katelynrae/Documentation/docs/sunbelt-2019/building-using-architect.md

 You can optionally preview the interface at this point, checking that the prompts and the form look and function as you expected.
 When you are satisfied, click continue to add your stage.

-Tip: At any point during this tutorial, free free to click the “Save” button in the bottom bar when on the timeline view, or select “File -> Save” from the menu.
+{% include tip-info content="At any point during this tutorial, free free to click the “Save” button in the bottom bar when on the timeline view, or select “File -> Save” from the menu." %}

 ## Creating a Sociogram